Highest Protein Powders in Australia - Ranked 2026

 VPA Australia

 VPA Australia is an Aussie outfit that puts a big focus on clean formulas, and the numbers back it up.
-Their [screened] Collagen Pro® - Protein Powder earns a perfect Clean Score of 10.0, the highest possible rating in our index.
+Their [screened] Collagen Pro® - Protein Powder earns a perfect Clean Score of 6.7/10 of 10.0, the highest possible rating in our index.
 You won't find these tubs during your weekly shop at Coles or Woolies; the range is sold through their own website or at specialty supplement stores.
 Across the 4 protein powders we've scored, the brand's average sits at a solid 80.1g of protein per 100g.
 The VPA Australia Whey Protein Isolate is the clear standout, packing 88g of protein per 100g with only 2.5g of sugar per 100g.
 At the other end of the scale, the Premium Plant Vegan Protein is the weakest link, with a lower 69g of protein per 100g and a surprisingly high 12.2g of sugar per 100g.
 For a lean, high-protein scoop, the Whey Protein Isolate is the one to grab from this brand.
 If clean ingredients are your top priority, the Collagen Pro® is one of the best available anywhere.
 We'd give the Premium Plant Vegan Protein a miss due to its sugar load.
 Just remember to plan ahead, as you'll need to place an online order to get your hands on any of these.

 Keep It Cleaner